Updated February 8, 2016:

-What happens when 12 months pass and your account has no foreign remittance?
+What happens when 12 months have passed and your account had no foreign remittance?

 Note: Somebody commented here that his BDO Kabayan account was closed after 6 months of no remittance.
 So before you remit to your Kabayan account, ask your family to test your BDO account if it’s still active by making a Balance Inquiry at a BDO ATM.
 Or better, call the BDO call center and ask if your account is still active.